-- (c) Once constructed, the yacht is to be taken to a local trailer yacht club or squadron, where its measurements are checked and an SRI test undertaken. - (d) After meeting the above criteria, the technical committee will approve registration for a sail number to be issued by Yachting New Zealand.
+- A plan shall be submitted to NZTYA accompanied by a fee as specified by NZTYA. - The plan shall be provisionally approved when the technical committee of NZTYA is satisfied that the plan meets the definitions and requirements of a trailer yacht. - Once constructed, the yacht is to be taken to a local trailer yacht club or squadron, where its measurements are checked and an SRI test undertaken. - After meeting the above criteria, the technical committee will approve registration for a sail number to be issued by Yachting New Zealand.
 The yacht will sail with a provisional rating until such time as sufficient race data have been supplied to establish an NZTYA rating.

-4.05 Self-Righting Index (SRI)
+Self-righting index (SRI)

-Trailer yachts shall be accepted as Type 3 yachts until classified as either Type 1 or Type 2 by NZTYA.
+Trailer yachts shall be accepted as type 3 yachts until classified as either type 1 or type 2 by NZTYA.

-- (a) Type 1 trailer yachts shall have an SRI of 1.00 or greater. - (b) Type 2 trailer yachts shall have an SRI between 0.550 and 0.999 inclusive. - (c) Type 3 trailer yachts shall have an SRI less than 0.550.
+- Type 1 trailer yachts shall have an SRI of 1.00 or greater. - Type 2 trailer yachts shall have an SRI between 0.550 and 0.999 inclusive. - Type 3 trailer yachts shall have an SRI less than 0.550.

-The SRI (self righting index) shall be established by using the NZTYA formula and test procedure (refer to TY Appendix 1).
+The SRI shall be established by using the NZTYA formula and test procedure (refer to TY Appendix 1).